Student Responsibility and Academic Integrity

 An orientation program for new students is conducted several times during the summer, usually in June and July, and immediately before the start of classes.
 Questions should be referred to Advisement and Transition.

 Each student at SUNY Cortland is assigned an academic advisor.
 Advisors for students with majors are assigned by the academic departments.
-New students are assigned to academic advisors from their major department early in the fall semester.
-For students who are undecided about what they eventually will choose for a major, the College has a Pre-Major program with special advisement.
+New students are assigned to academic advisors from their major departments early in the fall semester.
+For students who are undecided about what they eventually will choose for a major, the university has a Pre-Major program with special advisement.
 Advisors for the Pre-Major program are assigned through Advisement and Transition.

 Students come to SUNY Cortland with differing academic experiences, varying needs and diverse backgrounds.
-Advisement plays a crucial role in helping students grow as engaged citizens, which is part of the College's mission statement.
+Advisement plays a crucial role in helping students grow as engaged citizens, which is part of the university's mission statement.
 Students and advisors have important responsibilities in this process.

 SUNY Cortland views academic advisement as serving two functions.